The Care and Feeding of Mid-Career Faculty: Professional Development across the Career Life Cycle

-This article first appeared in The Best of the 2021 Leadership in Higher Education (Magna Publications, 2022).
+This article first appeared in The Best of the 2021 Leadership in Higher Education Conference (Magna Publications, 2022).

 To build and sustain faculty vitality, engagement, and professional currency, academic leaders must find ways to acknowledge, encourage, and support faculty at all stages of the career life cycle.
 There typically are many formal and informal development opportunities as well as significant resources for junior faculty.
 But there are often fewer opportunities and resources allocated to support mid-career faculty, who may have reached a point in their careers where they are disillusioned, exhausted, or unclear about how to remain focused, engaged, and challenged.

 Academic leaders need to be intentional in efforts to recognize and share appreciation for the contributions of colleagues at all points across the career life cycle and in efforts to develop and facilitate a variety of institutional, departmental, and individual professional development activities and programs specifically designed for mid-career faculty.

 The distinctive challenges of life at mid-career are well-documented across the higher education literature.
 This lengthy career phase is often a time for reflection and reassessment of commitments and pathways as faculty balance a complex web of professional and personal responsibilities.
 There are few remaining professional mileposts once a faculty member reaches the middle of their career, and many institutions do not have processes in place to encourage continued professional development or to assess performance in teaching, scholarship, and service.